 CPR is an underrated skill to have.
-Most people heap praise on a doctor’s ability to diagnose and offer treatment for diseases.
+Most people heap praises on a doctor’s ability to diagnose and offer treatment for diseases.
 However, a vast majority of people understate the value of having CPR skills to administer first aid before medics arrive.
 They don’t realize that CPR and first aid save lives.

 This blog discusses what to expect during CPR training and how to get CPR certified.
 It doesn’t take much first aid CPR training to administer treatment to patients in medical emergencies.
 All you need is an online first aid and CPR class, or that gives you the necessary knowledge required to save a patient.